nebari-dev/nebari-docs/docs/docs/tutorials/using_dask.md

 the data gets processed.
 Let's understand the dashboard plots `Task Stream` and `Progress`.
 The colours and the interpretation would differ based on the computation we choose.

 Each of the computation in split into multiple tasks for parallel execution.
-From the progress bar we see 04 distinct colours associated with different computation.
+From the progress bar we see 4 distinct colors associated with different computation.
 Under task stream (a streaming plot) each row represents a thread and the small rectangles within are the individual tasks.
-The tiny white spaces shows that the worker was ideal during that period of time.

 ![dask diagnostic UI](/img/dask_diagostic_UI.png)